opf/openproject/docs/bim-guide/ifc-viewer/README.md

 ## How to select elements?

-To select elements within the building model, you have to activate the selection mode by clicking on the highlighted toogle button placed in the ***IFC-Viewer toolbar***.
+To select elements within the building model, you have to activate the selection mode by clicking on the highlighted toggle button placed in the ***IFC-Viewer toolbar***.
 After activating the selection mode you are able to select a single or multiple elements within the viewer by left click.
 Your individual selection won't be reset after leaving the selection mode.
 You are able to reset your current selection with the context menu (right click).

 ![Select Elements Button](select-elements-button.png)